 Yes.
 You may pause an exercise session for up to 30 minutes by tapping ‘Pause Exercise’ in the top left corner of the screen.
 If the session is not resumed within 30 minutes the session data will be lost and you will be returned to the main menu where you will need to start a new session.

 If you are inactive during your session, the program will issue a timeout warning after 10 minutes and the session will expire if you remain inactive for a total 15 minutes.
 After this time, you will be returned to the main menu and have to start a new session.

-In the event of a fall or injury while exercising, please contact your health care professional or in an emergency call 000.
-Additionally, if you are a participant in a research study, please get in touch with your local StandingTall contact or phone the StandingTall Helpline on (02) 9399 1083.
+In the event of a fall or injury while exercising, please contact your health care professional or in an emergency call 000 in Australia and 999 in the UK.
+Additionally, if you are a participant in a research study, please get in touch with your local StandingTall contact or if in Australia, phone the StandingTall Helpline on (02) 9399 1083.

 General exercise recommendations

 The physical activity guidelines from Australian Department of Health advises that people over 65 should:

 - Do some form of physical activity, no matter what their age, weight, health problems or abilities

 - Be active every day in as many ways as possible, doing a range of physical activities that incorporate fitness, strength, balance and flexibility.